quii/learn-go-with-tests/concurrency/readme.md

 1. If `google.co.uk` goes down, (or someone puts a website at `waat://furhurterwe.geds`), our expectations will be wrong for our tests.
 2. If we turn off the Internet, our tests will always fail.

-And in true TDD style, we should demonstrate this with a failing test.
-So, let's turn off the computer's WiFi / unplug the network cable and run the tests again:
+And in true TDD style, we can demonstrate this with a failing test.
+So, turn off the computer's WiFi / unplug the network cable and run the tests again:

 ```sh
 --- FAIL: TestWebsiteChecker (0.20s)